testdrivenio/react-hooks/media-query-custom-hooks/README.md

 ## React Custom Hook Example

-This project contains 2 components with identical functionality.
+This project contains two components with identical functionality.
 One component implements react's new Hooks API, the other does not contain hooks.

 The project used create-react-app with a minor package.json update.